vjedulla/vjedulla.github.io/_posts/2022-06-12-simulation.md

 ![Resulting time to serve](/assets/acc_sim/resulting_tts.png)

 The resulting diagram is the response time given 200 iteration with the logic we described.
-We can see that most of the density of this KDE is clustered near 2.5 minute to 10 minute response.
-However, we see a spike at 20 minute response time, this is the effect of $$\epsilon$$ that we drew whenever all hospitals have their vehicles associated with other events.
+We can see that most of the density of this KDE is clustered near 7 minute to 17 minute response.
+However, we see a spike at 23 minute response time, this is the effect of $$\epsilon$$ that we drew whenever all hospitals had their vehicles associated with other events.
 This is the worst case part.
+One way to control this from not happening is have more emergency vehicles at your disposal.
+However, by how much and when is a post for another day and another time.

+#### Conclusions
+In this post we have seen how to generate data given a toy problem.
+The data we generated does not mimic the real world by no means, however, this is good enough for us to dive into some kind of analysis.
+As we saw in our case, the goal was to get an average time to serve each event, given our assumptions.
+In the real-world you would __not__ need to create data, as the the data is already given.